Deb Aldridge, MSN, RN

-Deb Aldridge, a seasoned healthcare professional with over 28 years of experience, specializes in Practice Transformation, Clinical Informatics, and Quality Improvement.
-Currently serving as Chief Networking Officer at Alera Health, she leads a multidisciplinary team in identifying improvement opportunities across healthcare settings and driving meaningful improvement.
+Deb Aldridge is a seasoned healthcare leader with over 28 years of experience in practice transformation, clinical informatics, and quality improvement.
+As Chief Network Officer at Alera Health, she leads a multidisciplinary team supporting ONEcare Networks nationwide, driving performance improvement across care settings.
 Deb’s role involves mentoring staff and providing direct practice coaching to ensure alignment with organizational goals.
-Her extensive expertise stems from previous work at Community Care of North Carolina and the Beacon Community Program nationally, where she spearheaded cross-functional quality improvement projects and implemented cutting-edge health IT solutions.
-Throughout her career, Deb has demonstrated a commitment to advancing healthcare through innovation and collaboration.
-Her leadership and expertise make her a trusted resource in the field, driving transformative change and optimizing patient care outcomes through the integration of technology and process improvement initiatives.
+Previously, Deb held key roles with Community Care of North Carolina and the national Beacon Community Program, where she led cross-functional quality improvement efforts and implemented innovative health IT solutions.
+Known for her collaborative leadership, Deb is a trusted expert dedicated to advancing healthcare through innovation, improving outcomes, and optimizing care delivery.

 Vikhaas Aurora